An Israeli attack targeting the Hamas military commander kills at least 71 in southern Gaza

 The Israeli military asserted that “additional terrorists hid among civilians" and described the strike location as an area surrounded by trees, several buildings and sheds.

-Footage of the aftermath showed a huge crater, charred tents, burnt-out cars and household belongings scattered across the blackened earth as emergency workers and Palestinians displaced by the war searched for survivors.
+Footage of the aftermath showed a huge crater, charred tents, burnt-out cars and household belongings scattered across the blackened earth.
 Victims were carried on the hoods and in the hatchbacks of cars, and on donkey carts and carpets.

 Witnesses said the strike landed inside Muwasi, the Israeli-designated safe zone that stretches from northern Rafah to Khan Younis.
 The coastal strip is where hundreds of thousands of displaced Palestinians have fled to in search of safety, sheltering mostly in sweltering, makeshift tents and with little services.